- Cardiac Conditions We Treat

 INTERVENTIONAL CARDIOLOGY PROCEDURES

-Our interventional cardiologists possess extensive expertise in a comprehensive range of both standard-of-care and leading-edge procedures, including:
+UI Health interventional cardiologists have extensive expertise in a comprehensive range of standard-of-care and leading-edge minimally invasive heart procedures:

 Angioplasty and Stenting

-Angioplasty — also known as percutaneous coronary intervention (PCI) — is performed to restore blood flow for patients who have had or are at risk of having a heart attack due to a blockage in an artery of the heart or those with chest pain, shortness of breath, or other symptoms that indicate reduced blood flow in a coronary artery.
+Angioplasty, also known as percutaneous coronary intervention (PCI), is a procedure that restores blood flow for patients who have had a heart attack or are at risk of heart attack due to a blockage in an artery of the heart.
+Symptoms of reduced blood flow in a coronary artery include chest pain and shortness of breath.

-Our interventional cardiologists also use angioplasty and stenting to treat blockages in the peripheral arteries, especially those in the legs, where reduced blood flow can cause pain when walking.
+UI Health interventional cardiologists use angioplasty and/or stenting to treat less-common conditions of the coronary arteries, including clearing blockages of the left main coronary artery (LMCA), a critical pathway for blood in the heart, and treating complete arterial blockages, also known as chronic total occlusions.
+They also treat blockages in the peripheral arteries, especially those in the legs, where reduced blood flow can cause pain when walking.

 Outpatient Care Center, Suite 3C